 Curly coated cats have spontaneously appeared throughout the world from time to time.
-Some have vanished as quickly as they appeared, some have been used to create “new” breeds of cat.
+Many disappear quickly, while others go on to create new breeds of cat.

-It is the descendent of Lammchen and Fridolin who became the founders of the German Rex breed.
+It is the descendant of Lammchen and Fridolin who became the founders of the German Rex breed.
 Later crossings to European and mixed breed cats occurred to increase the gene pool.

-The gene responsible is on the same locus as the Cornish Rex, however, the German Rex is a heavier built cat.
+The gene responsible is on the same locus as the Cornish Rex; however, the German Rex is a heavier build.
 The Cornish eventually went on to eclipse the German Rex in popularity.

-The head is rounded with well-developed cheeks, medium sized ears, round eyes, and a strong muzzle.
+Round with well-developed cheeks, medium ears, round eyes, and a strong muzzle.

 The coat is slightly thicker than that of the Cornish Rex and velvety to the touch.
-All colours are permitted.
+It comes in all colours and patterns.

 The German Rex is an active, intelligent, playful breed of cat.
 They get along with children and other household pets.
-They like to be close to their human companions and don’t do well if left for long periods of time on their own.
+German Rex cats like to be close to their human companions and don’t do well if left for long periods on their own.

-It is said that they are an extremely gentle and loyal breed of cat and as such, make the ideal family pet.
+The German Rex is an extremely gentle and loyal breed of cat and as such, makes the ideal family pet.

 Their coat is relatively easy to maintain, with just the occasional brush required to help remove old hairs.